raul23/ebook-classifier-training/README.rst

 - The average feature effects look similar for all classes.
 - Same top 5 keywords for all classes.
+- But even though ``ComplementNB`` is acting weird with its top 5 keywords, its scores on the test set are not terrible as it can be seen from the previous confusion matrix.

 Benchmarking classifiers
 """"""""""""""""""""""""